 Transaction finality, probabilistic or deterministic, has to be considered when evaluating blockchain performance.
 In this context, latency is defined as the time it takes for a transaction to be finalized, while throughput is defined as the number of finalized transactions per unit of time.

 A latter phase in blockchain technology history has seen the generalization of deterministic finality, commonly achieved by means of classic BFT algorithms.
 Such algorithms have shown their limitations in terms of scalability for they come with a quadratic message complexity, and as such lead to higher settlement latency as the number of validators increases.

 Multi-chain projects based on sharding assign validators to shards in order to verify their state transitions.
 A bounded number of validators greatly impacts the scalability of such system as it limits the theoretical number of available shards.

 Interoperability lies in the capacity of multiple systems to interface with each other.
 A truly open, i.e., permissionless, interoperability protocol is key to the adoption of blockchain technology: research1 has shown that the vast majority of organizations switching to blockchain favor creating their own network to remain in control of their data.
-Interoperability paves the way for a universal bridge between any type of public and private blockchains.
+Interoperability paves the way for a universal interfacing between any type of public and private blockchains.